First-principle theory of the Casimir screening effect: Conclusions

-In conclusion, our justification of the separation hypothesis is rooted in the fundamental principles of quantum electrodynamics and quantum statistical physics.
-We have shown that in the Gaussian approximation the positive ionic contribution to the Casimir force, which is of electrostatic origin, can be separated from the electromagnetic fluctuations that give rise to the original Casimir effect.
-It is crucial to highlight the significance of calculating the zero Matsubara mode term in the electromagnetic contribution using the formula put forth by Schwinger et al. instead of Lifshitz et al. This choice is supported by the $\text{ISO(4)}$ symmetry of the Helmholtz free energy, from which Schwinger's formula can be derived and the correspondence between the zero Matsubara mode in Schwinger's expansion and the pressure of classical electromagnetic radiation in equilibrium with conductive walls, as explained by classical electrodynamics and statistical physics.
+In conclusion, our justification for the separation hypothesis is grounded in the fundamental principles of quantum electrodynamics and quantum statistical physics.
+We have shown that, in the Gaussian approximation, the positive ionic contribution to the Casimir force, of electrostatic origin, can be separated from the electromagnetic fluctuations responsible for the original Casimir effect.
+It is crucial to highlight the significance of calculating the zero Matsubara mode term in the electromagnetic contribution using the formula put forth by Schwinger et al., rather than that of Lifshitz et al. This choice is supported by the $\text{ISO(4)}$ symmetry of the Helmholtz free energy, from which Schwinger's formula can be derived, and by the correspondence between the zero Matsubara mode in Schwinger's expansion and the pressure of classical electromagnetic radiation in equilibrium with conductive walls, as explained by classical electrodynamics and statistical physics.